QUaServer/QUaServer/README.md

 void browseNameChanged (const QString &browseName );
 ```

-Furthermore, the API also notifies when a child is added to an *QUaBaseObject* or *addBaseDataVariable* instance:
+Furthermore, the API also notifies when a child is added to an *QUaBaseObject* or *QUaBaseDataVariable* instance:

 ```c++
 void childAdded(QUaNode * childNode);